Steiner Traveling Salesman Problem with Time Windows and Pickup-Delivery: integrating classical and quantum optimization: Computational study

+Overall, these results confirm that the integration of AFGR contributes to improving both the feasibility and quality of solutions in both ABF and NBF formulations.
+AFGR increases the percentage of solved instances, generally reduces the optimality GAP and often leads to comparable or faster solution times.

 \paragraph{STSP-PD} This part of the work analyzes STSP-PD problem.
 At this stage, we focus solely on the ABF formulation, rather than testing both ABF and NBF, as their equivalence has already been established in subsection (\ref{proof}).
-Scenarios with and without the AFGR mechanism are considered.